ehashman/website-wics/content/F2014/F14-media-sarah-sharp.md

 I said "Oh, but it's not done, and it might not actually work."
 And he said, "You should present it anyway."
 It turned out that Kristen Accardi was on the paper selection committee for the conference and she is a Linux kernel maintainer.
-And it turned out she was a Linux kernel developer; she was the hot plug maintainer and she works on power management.
+She was the hot plug maintainer and she works on power management.
 Furthermore, she was one of Bart's master's degree students.
 So She said, "Hey Bart, when is Sarah graduating?"
 We went in and I interviewed for a job.